HenryGreene10/Ancient_Histroy_AI/README.md

 Here are some sample queries to test with the agent:

 - "Tell me about the Egyptian pyramids."
-- "Explain some Greek mythology."
+- "Explain something about Greek gods."
 - "What was the oldest ancient civilization?"
-- "What do you know about ancient religions?"

 ## Contributing